conradz/mocha-silent-reporter/README.md

 # mocha-silent-reporter

-A minimal reporter for [Mocha] that does not output anything if tests pass.
+A minimal reporter for [Mocha](http://mochajs.org/) that is silent when tests pass.
 Ideal for use with `mocha --watch`.

     npm install --save-dev mocha-silent-reporter
     mocha -R mocha-silent-reporter <options>